UK PM Sunak makes surprise trip to Kyiv, boosts defense aid

 In Poland, a funeral was held Saturday for one of the two men who died when a missile landed there this week, according to the state news agency PAP.
 A military honor guard and Polish and Ukrainian representatives joined the man’s family and members of the community.

 The U.K. Ministry of Defense noted Saturday that Russia conducted its largest ever-debt issuance in a single day, raising $13.6 billion on Wednesday.
-It said debt issuance is a key mechanism to sustain defense spending, which has increased significantly in Russia since its invasion of Ukraine in February.
+It said debt issuance is a key mechanism to sustain defense spending.

 Lawless reported from London.
 Elise Morton in London and Sam Mednick in Kherson, Ukraine, contributed to this story.